yash-sharma1/docs-site/docs/governance.md

 ## Primer on Governance

 Binance Chain has its own built-in governance module that lets BNB holders submit proposals for adding trade pairs.
 In order for the proposal to be open for voting, it needs to come with a `deposit` that is greater than a parameter called `Deposit`.
 The `deposit` need not be provided in its entirety by the submitter.
 If the initial proposer's `deposit` is not sufficient, the proposal enters the `deposit_period` status.
 Then, any BNB holder can increase the deposit by sending a `depositTx`.
 A purely-code-controlled escrow account will be used to hold deposits during voting period.
 It is a kind of account which is derived from a hard-coded string in binance chain protocol.
-This kind of account has no its own private key and it's only controled by code in protocol.
-The code for calculating escrow account is the same as how it's done in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
+This kind of account doesn't have its own private key and it's only controlled by code of the protocol.
+The code for calculating escrow account is the same that is used in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
 ```
 DepositedCoinsAccAddr = sdk.AccAddress(crypto.AddressHash([]byte("BinanceChainDepositedCoins")))
 ```
 The account for mainnet is: **bnb1vu5max8wqn997ayhrrys0drpll2rlz4dh39s3h** and the account for testnet is: **tbnb1vu5max8wqn997ayhrrys0drpll2rlz4deyv53x**.
-Once the swap is claimed or refunded, the fund will be transfered from the purely-code-controlled escrow account to client accounts.
+Once the swap is claimed or refunded, the fund will be transferred from the purely-code-controlled escrow account to client accounts.

 ## Proposal Workflow
 ![workflow](./assets/workflow.jpg)